gradle/gradle/subprojects/docs/src/docs/release/notes.md

 ## Potential breaking changes

-### Fixes to dependency resolution

-Dependency resolutions fixes have been included in this release.
-By definition this could impact the set of resolved dependencies of your build.
-However the fixed issues are mostly about corner cases and combination with recent features and thus should have a limited impact.

-When a dependency constraint matched a real dependency, it was made part of the graph.
-However if for some reason the dependency was later evicted from the graph, the constraint remained present.
-Now when the last non-constraint edge to a dependency disappears, all constraints for that dependency will be properly removed from the graph.

 ### Gradle 5.0 requires Java 8

 Gradle can no longer be run on Java 7, but requires Java 8 as the minimum build JVM version.